Eliphas Levi’s Explanation of Origin of the Tarot and its Kabbalistic Key

 In the Preface to his famous History of Magic (1860) Levi says that we should “carefully study” his three books Dogma and Ritual of High Magic, the History of Magic and the Key to the Great Mysteries for a complete course on “the science of the ancient Magi”.

+“…our discovery of the great mysteries of this science rests entirely upon the signification that the ancient hierophants attached to numbers.”
 Because of the importance of the symbolic value of numbers, it follows that numbers are equivalent to letters, symbols or figures which represent some principle(s).

+“There is subject to believe that this comes from the ancient manner of explaining by numbers and by figures, as were the hieroglyphics among the Egyptians before letters were invented.”
 “The absolute hieroglyphical science has as its foundation an alphabet in which deities were represented by letters, letters represented ideas, ideas were convertible into numbers, and numbers were perfect signs.
-This hieroglyphic alphabet was what Moses used to make the great secret of his kabalah and which he took from the Egyptians…
+This hieroglyphic alphabet was what Moses used to make the great secret of his kabalah and which he took from the Egyptians…”

 – From the ‘Editor’s Introduction’ to The Kabalistic and Occult Tarot of Eliphas Levi